 Our plan is designed to meet the specialized needs of people who have certain medical conditions.
-To be eligible for our plan, you must have chronic or congestive heart failure, cardiac arrhythmia, chronic venous thromboembolic disorder, coronary artery disease or peripheral vascular disease.
+To be eligible for our plan, you must have diabetes.

 • Please note: If you lose your eligibility but can reasonably be expected to regain eligibility within 2 months, then you are still eligible for membership in our plan (Chapter 4, Section 2.1 tells you about coverage and cost-sharing during a period of deemed continued eligibility).